philsf-biostat/SAR-2022-006-LP/README.md

 Objetivo

-Análise Estatística para PESSOA (LOCAL, aaaa)
+Análise Estatística para Lourenço Peixoto (INTO, 2022)

 ## Análises realizadas